Anishka0107/Wunner/README.md

 1. `cd Wunner` from where you cloned/downloaded it

-2a. requirements: boost, boost regex, wget and cmake
+2. a> requirements: boost, boost regex, wget and cmake
-2b. use cmake for generating binary, with -DBUILD_STATIC=1 option for static linking
+2. b> use cmake for generating binary
-eg commands-> `mkdir -p build && cd build && cmake -DBUILD_STATIC=1 .. && make`
+eg commands-> `mkdir -p build && cd build && cmake .. && make`

+3. ultimately run `wunner_search` from root of directory Wunner

 OR

 2. using docker-> install docker on linux
-`docker build -t wunner docker/` and `docker run -v ${PWD}:/tmp wunner` with su privileges
+   a> `docker build -t wunner .`

-3. ultimately run `wunner_search` from root of directory Wunner
+   b> `docker run wunner wunner_search` with su privileges, from any directory